KevinCrespin/Java-Programming-II/README.md

 Homework (Proj_01 - Proj_09)
 **********************************************************************************************************************************
-Unfortunately Program descriptions are NOT available, projects can be followed up by reading the code; this is a personal collection of problem approaches for multiple projects, and homework for CS 2012 class (Spring 2018 @ Cal State LA).
+Unfortunately Program descriptions are NOT available; this is a personal collection of problem approaches for multiple projects, and homework for CS 2012 class (Spring 2018 @ Cal State LA).

-Repository was created to storage OLD Project from taken courses, NOT MEANT FOR COPYING; If you are currently enrolled in the same class, with similar problems, DO NOT COPY, just take a look and think your own approaches.